nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

-User|See history of my expenses, classified into trips|I can have a record to refer to User|Display total amount spent in local and foreign currency|For accounting purposes User|Know how much my friends has to pay me at the end of the trip|I will not go broke User|cancel an operation instead of re-entering my data when prompted|save time and run other commands immediately
+User|See history of my expenses, classified into trips|I can have a record to refer to User|Display total amount spent in local and foreign currency|For accounting purposes User|Know how much my friends has to pay me at the end of the trip|I will not go broke User|Cancel an operation instead of re-entering my data when prompted|save time and run other commands immediately